 No entry signs could, therefore, be placed at the entrance to the street.
 The ban could be supplemented with additional plates bearing the inscription “apart from transport operators” so Pařížská Street does not lose the necessary connections.

 Cleansing Pařížská Street from taxi drivers is only part of the magistrate’s plan.
-According to the mayor, officers could hand out warning leaflets in problematic spots such as the Old Town Square and Karlova Street.
-There are already some airlines that warn their passenger of dishonest taxi drivers before their arrival in Prague.
+According to the mayor, officers could hand out warning leaflets in problematic spots such as Old Town Square and Karlova Street.
+There are already some airlines that warn their passenger of dishonest taxi drivers before they arrive in Prague.
 “These leaflets will primarily direct tourists to the public city transport.
 They will, however, also include contacts for all the dispatching centres and applications that operate in Prague.
 Officers will also warn tourists against fraudulent taxi drivers at these places, “adds Krnáčová.
 Dishonest drivers do not usually work under dispatch centres.

 The local government of the capital city is currently planning to enter into negotiations with the Václav Havel Airport so that tourists can already find the leaflets with the warning and numbers for honest taxi drivers in the in-flight magazines.